CopperEagle/WebChecks/README.md

 ## Installing it

+Requires Python 3.X.
 Optionally, you may create a virtual environment using

 ```bash
 python3 -m venv path/to/new/venv